What is a Thesis in a Research Paper?

 Step 1.
 Brainstorm Your Topic

-If you haven’t yet decided on the research paper topic, the first step is to brainstorm ideas.
+If you haven’t yet decided on the research topic, the first step is to brainstorm ideas.

 - Start with identifying your key research areas and interests.